simonmichael/hledger_site/src/sm-2019-setup.md

 Files are in `~/notes`.
 There's one YEAR.journal file per year containing all transactions in date order.
-It includes:
+It `include`s two sub files:

 - YEAR.prices containing P records for the year
 - forecast.journal containing periodic transaction rules

-all.journal includes all the year journals.
+all.journal `include`s all the year journals.
 It provides all historical data, but is slow, and my old journals are inconsistent/broken, so it's currently rarely used.

 current.journal is a symlink for scripts which don't know the year.